Trucking Tickets Attorney, Commercial Citations Lawyer

-If you are cited for a trucking violation, you may be stressed and anxious about the potential impact of the citation on your livelihood.
+If you are cited for a trucking violation, you could experience a major impact on your livelihood.
 Truck drivers are strictly regulated by many laws and rules.
 Our knowledgeable trucking violations attorney, Leon J. Mezzetti, Jr. may be able to help.

 Accumulating Points on A Commercial Driving Record